 Student Employee Compensation

 The rates for student academic titles are established each fiscal year by the Office of the Executive Vice President and Provost.
-The rates for student non-academic titles are established each fiscal year by Human Resource Services, Staffing and Career Management Services.
+The rates for student non-academic titles are established each fiscal year by Human Resources, Staffing and Career Management Services.
 The rates state a minimum and maximum amount that may be paid for each job title.

 Although latitude is permitted within the approved range, beginning appointments should normally be made at the entry level, with the upper end of the rate range reserved for more experienced employees with demonstrated competence or special qualifications.